fevpallar/thesocialineptmedia/README.md

 *<sub> So you want to build some events based streaming apps in very simple, easy ways yet covering the fundamental functionals?
 Start to build your own IS?</sub>*
 *<sub>You don't need to be a Math-algo champion or coming from minimum 5 years IT industry background to do that.
 It's only their concern, those judgmental hir... okay, stop it...
-Okay, Now, here all you need is basic Springboot knowledge.
+Look, Now, here all you need is basic Springboot knowledge.
 The rest will be explained and your own creativity needed to futher make your own.
 We gonna develop quick-mini social media site that covers basic thing such as adding friend, post, chat, ....</sub>*